DraconDev/job-apply-pro/README.md

 Track your progress with detailed history of all submitted applications.

 #### ⚙️ Settings Management
-Easily manage your preferences and personal information with cloud sync.
+Easily manage your preferences and personal information.

 </div>